Economy of Somaliland

 The economy of Somaliland largely relies on primary production and agriculture, where livestock is the main export of the country, which it ships to neighbouring Djibouti and Ethiopia, as well as to Gulf states, such as UAE, Saudi Arabia and Oman.
-Somaliland has a GDP of $4.28 billion, and a GDP per capita of $912 The COVID-19 pandemic has restricted Somaliland's trade flows with decreased demand in the agriculture sector, a significant source of tax revenue.
+Somaliland has a GDP of $4.58 billion, and a GDP per capita of $912 The COVID-19 pandemic has restricted Somaliland's trade flows with decreased demand in the agriculture sector, a significant source of tax revenue.

-Somaliland is located along the Gulf of Aden, near the entrance to the Bab al-Mandeb, a major sea-lane through which almost one-third of the world's shipping passes.
+Somaliland is located along the Gulf of Aden, near the entrance to the Strait of Bab al-Mandab, a major sea-lane through which almost one-third of the world's shipping passes.
 Its location has helped the government attract new trade and development deals.
 In late 2016, the DP World announced that it would invest nearly $450 million to manage and upgrade the Port of Berbera and develop a corridor running from the Port to the Ethiopian border.
 In 2021 the project was joined by the UK government's CDC Group which has doubled the funding.

+Somaliland attended the Tel Aviv Business Forum: Over 100 Israeli companies and senior Somaliland delegates, including President Abdirahman Mohamed Abdullahi, convened at the Israel Export Institute in Tel Aviv.
+The talks centered on long-term cooperation in agri-tech, healthcare, water, and infrastructure.